 - Replace the batteries if the screen is not displaying anything.
 If the digital monitor is mixed up, the thermostat may need to be changed.

 - Make certain that the button is switched to “heat” rather than “off” or “cool.”

 - Ensure the program is showing the right day and time and is scheduled to “run.”
 If you’re having problems turning off the setting, regulate the temperature with the up/down arrows and holding the “hold” button.
-This will make the heater to turn on if thermostat settings are an issue.
+This will cause the furnace to turn on if thermostat is causing an issue.

 - Turn the temperature setting to 5 degrees hotter than the room temperature.

 If your heat hasn’t turned on within several minutes, make certain that it has power by changing the fan switch from “auto” to “on.”
 If the fan doesn’t start, your furnace might not have power.

 If you use a smart thermostat—for example one made by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting will depend on your model.
 Take a look at the manufacturer’s website for support.
 If you still can’t get your Wi-Fi thermostat to function, call us at 843-485-0967 for heating and cooling service.